jvo1563/MEAN-Project-1/README.md

    npm install
    npm run start
    ```

-   Change environment in src/environments/environments.ts to connect to your backend
+   Change environment files in src/environments/ to connect to your backend

 ## API Documentation